-TAX RATE: The following rates reflect prices beginning August 26, 2013 as adjusted for inflation pursuant to Act 2007, No. 419.
-For previous rates, see LEGISLATIVE HISTORY and www.eregulations.com/alabama.
+Tax Rate: The following rates are valid from September 1, 2014 through August 31, 2015.
+For previous rates, see Legislative History and www.eregulations.com/alabama.

 Resident Licenses License Fee

-Annual Saltwater \$21.95
+Annual Saltwater \$22.60

-Lifetime Saltwater Fishing \$261.35 to \$365.90 (based on age)
+Lifetime Saltwater Fishing \$270.60 to \$378.40 (based on age)

-Lifetime Combination Freshwater/Saltwater Fishing \$418.20 to \$627.30 (based on age)
+Lifetime Combination Freshwater/Saltwater Fishing \$432.35 to \$648.05 (based on age)

-Lifetime Combination Hunting/Saltwater Fishing \$575 to \$888.70 (based on age)
+Lifetime Combination Hunting/Saltwater Fishing \$594.05 to \$917.65 (based on age)

-Lifetime Combination Hunting/Freshwater and Saltwater Fishing \$731.85 to \$1,097.80 (based on age)
+Lifetime Combination Hunting/Freshwater and Saltwater Fishing \$755.85 to \$1,133.30 (based on age)

 64 Lifetime License See Notes

-Annual Saltwater Pier \$5
+Annual Saltwater Pier \$6

 Special Totally Disabled Person \$1

-7-Day Saltwater \$9.35
+7-Day Saltwater \$9.55

 Non Resident Licenses License Fee

-Annual Saltwater \$47
+Annual Saltwater \$48.40

-7-Day Saltwater \$26.10
+7-Day Saltwater \$26.85

-Annual Saltwater Pier \$10
+Annual Saltwater Pier \$11

 - Includes issuance fees.
 Issuance fees are retained by the probate judge, license commissioner or other authorized license agent.
-All fees collected by a probate judge or license commissioner, who is paid a salary for performance of his or her duties, are deposited in the county treasury. - Nonresident license fees for residents of Florida, Georgia, Louisiana, Mississippi, and Tennessee are the same as license fees charged Alabama residents for similar licenses in those states. - A person 64 years of age when procuring an annual freshwater or saltwater license will be issued the license on a lifetime basis for the same fees that would have been paid for the annual license.
+All fees collected by a probate judge or license commissioner, who is paid a salary for performance of his or her duties, are deposited in the county treasury. - Nonresident license fees for residents of Florida, Georgia, Louisiana, Mississippi, and Tennessee are the same as license fees charged Alabama residents for similar licenses in those states.

-NOTE: Pursuant to Acts 2007, No. 419, beginning in FY 2011, the license and accompanying issuance fees for annual, lifetime and trip licenses are subject to possible annual adjustment based on the percentage increase in the Consumer Price Index (CPI) if recommended by the Commissioner and approved by the Department's Advisory Board.
+- A person 64 years of age when procuring an annual freshwater or saltwater license will be issued the license on a lifetime basis for the same fees that would have been paid for the annual license. - NOTE: The license and accompanying issuance fees for annual, lifetime and trip licenses are subject to possible annual adjustment based on the percentage increase in the Consumer Price Index (CPI) if recommended by the Commissioner and approved by the Department's Advisory Board.